 Cedar siding, white stucco, bronze windows and a cedar rain screen provide a fresh look to the façade—a clean and simple aesthetic that creates a welcoming street presence.
-Clerestory windows across the front of the building add to the modern appeal of the design.
+Clerestory windows across the front of the building add to the modern appeal of the medical clinic design.
 They allow light to filter into the exam rooms while maintaining privacy.

 In addition to the exterior overhaul, the project involved redeveloping the entire site plan and addressing parking needs.
 Incorporating an accessible ramp as part of the landscape created a thoughtful entry sequence that everyone can enjoy.
 Further, landscaped planters treat roof and parking lot stormwater on-site.